ONSAS/ONSAS/docs/src/creatingModels.md

 A string representing the type of element.
 The possible strings are: `node`, `truss`, `frame`, `edge`, `triangle` or `tetrahedron`.

 ### `elements(i).elemTypeParams`
-A scalar or vector with auxiliar params information, required for some element types:
+A scalar or vector with auxiliary parameters, required for some element types:

  * `triangle` vector with parameters, the first parameter is an integer indicating if plane stress (1) or plane strain (2) case is considered.